 Keep this recipe added sugar-free by using granulated erythritol instead of sugar!

-Find 20+ more vegan edible gift ideas in the article above.
+Find 20+ more vegan food gift ideas in the article above.

 Please rate & share if you like this!